elozano2/TEST/README.md

 Eduardo Lozano

 ### Introduction
-     For the assignment, I decided to go ahead and try out the elevators available at the Hyatt Place located on Mac Davis Lane. https://editor.p5js.org/elozano2/sketches/LLdUBzbo7
+For the assignment, I decided to go ahead and try out the elevator
+available at the Hyatt Place located on Mac Davis Lane.

+https://editor.p5js.org/elozano2/sketches/LLdUBzbo7